 Engineering design is not a child’s play.
 That is especially true when you are still using traditional design techniques.
 If your designs are even minutely imprecise, you might end up losing both time and money.

-The technology that delivers an idea to a manufacture-ready stage is CAD (computer-aided design).
+The technology that delivers an idea to a stage is CAD (computer-aided design).
 It is a crucial application software through which engineers and designers turn concept drawings into three-dimensional prototypes.
-You can subsequently view, optimise, evaluate, and print in 3D or manufacture using traditional manufacturing methods.
+You can subsequently view, optimise, evaluate, and print in 3D or using traditional methods.